oracle/coherence-operator/docs/developer.md

 * how to build the operator, without running any tests.

-* how to locally "install" the built artifacts so that the operator can be trialed.
+* how to locally "install" the built artifacts so that the operator can be tried out.
 Built artifacts include:

    * Docker images